john-kheir/home/docs/booting/ays.md

 <a id="packet-client"></a>
 ## Install the Python client for Packet.net

-The AYS templates will install a G8OS on a Packet.net server, and require the packet.net Python client for this.
+The AYS templates will install a G8OS on a Packet.net server.

-In order to install it execute:
+This requires the Packet.net Python client, in order to install it execute:

 ```
 pip3 install git+https://github.com/gigforks/packet-python.git --upgrade